RBritoX/GoStack-GoBarber/README.md

 Clone the project: `git clone https://github.com/RBritoX/GoStack-GoBarber`

 <br>
 🤖 To run the **Back-End**, you must first create a container in Docker and a PostgreSQL database in DBeaver.
-Then open the terminal and run the following commands:
+<br>Then open the terminal and run the following commands:
+<br><br>

 ````zsh
 # to enter the Back-End folder